 Today, Allingham is far less read than many of her Golden Age colleagues.
 And that’s a shame.
 A natural born observer, Allingham has a remarkable talent for the language and trappings of a particular time and place.
 Wherever she went, she watched, listened and remembered.
 To read one of her slim volumes is to be transported to a high society manor house, a side street in an interwar English village or a working-class tower block in metropolitan London.
 And each is a trip worth taking.

-The Fashion in Shrouds (1938) — A suspicious suicide, a celebrity suspect and a host of unsavory characters drive this devious, fashion-ensconced plot towards a remarkable solution.
+A suicide, a celebrity suspect and several unsavory characters drive this devious plot towards a remarkable solution.
 For many readers, however, the mystery is made secondary to Allingham’s progressive thoughts on the role of women in society, including a lengthy tract on the distinction between “female” and “feminine.”
 While many disregard this phase of Allingham’s career as a step too far outside the boundaries of the classic whodunit, titles like The Fashion in Shrouds lay a solid foundation for later works by authors such as P. D. James, Val McDermid and Lynda La Plante.

-One of Allingham’s best-known Campion novels, Police at the Funeral is both a strong mystery and an excellent example of the changing times in which it was written.
-Focused on the peculiar Faraday clan of Socrates Close, the mystery highlights the author’s talent for shaping characters through dialect, dialogue and mood.
-At the same time, it underscores the shifting social landscape of 1930s Britain, including the casual racism that permeates both interwar Europe and many titles of Golden Age fiction.
-To Allingham’s credit, the racial question at the center of the mystery is, to Campion, an irrelevant issue that should only have been a scandal to previous generations.
+One of Allingham’s best-known Campion novels, Police at the Funeral crafts a top mystery.
+Better yet, it remains an excellent example of the changing times of the 1930s.
+Focused on the peculiar Faraday clan, the mystery highlights the author’s talent for shaping characters through dialect, dialogue and mood.
+At the same time, it underscores the shifting social landscape of 1930s Britain.
+These changes included the casual racism that permeates both interwar Europe and many titles of Golden Age fiction.
+To Allingham’s credit, the racial question at the center of the mystery is, to Campion, an irrelevant issue.
+He suggest that it should only have been a scandal to previous generations.

 Love a good murder?
-Be sure to take a stab at Thou Shalt Not Kilt, a traditional Southern cozy with Scottish flavor.
-For my latest news and book updates, follow me on Instagram and Facebook, and sign up for Mondays Are Murder, my weekly mystery newsletter — plus, you’ll get a free downloadable copy of Masters of Murder, my guide to the detectives and authors of mystery’s Golden Age!
+Be sure to take a stab at Thou Shalt Not Kilt, a traditional Southern whodunnit with Scottish flavor.
+For my latest news and book updates, follow me on Instagram and TikTok, and sign up for Fatal Fiction, my monthly mystery newsletter — plus, you’ll get a free downloadable copy of Masters of Murder, my guide to the detectives and authors of mystery’s Golden Age.